bmaczak/ServiceContainer/README.md

 The GlobalServiceContainer uses the RuntimeInitializeOnLoadMethod attribute, this ensures that the global services will be installed before any scene service.

+### Initialization and disposal of services
+Often you need to do some initialization on the services you install.
+If your service is a MonoBehaviour in the scene you can use the normal lifecycle functions like Awake and Start.
+This is possible because the ServiceContainer installs the services before other Awake functions are called.
+For non-MonoBehaviour services you can use the IInitializable interface.
+After installing all services, the container calls Initialize() for all of them that implement the interface.
+This means that if you have services A and B installed in the same container you can use ServiceLocator.Get\<B>() inside A.Initialize().

+Similarly before uninstalling services the ServiceContainer goes through all of them and callses Dispose() on all services that implement the IDisposable interface.
 ### Sample

 A simple sample on how to use the package is available via the Package Manager.